adamjaffeback/Campsite-Checker/README.md

 Campsite-Checker
 ================

-Use End-to-End testing to check if campsites or permits have become available.
+Use the Nightwatch.js end-to-end testing framework to check if campsites or permits have become available.

 Setup Local Environment
 ------